TrellixVulnTeam/entropy-emacs-lsp-archive_AQFL/README.md

 ```

 Or add to this project root to your `load-path` and `require` it or using config loader management like `use-package` to deferred load the feature `eemacs-lsp-archive-load`.

+**Environment variables:**

+We made the make procedure can be specified for particular platform and architecture even for the archive using type, for testing or other special meanings.
+The following three environment variables were builtin for the sake of thus:

+1.  `Eemacs_Lspa_Use_Archive`:

+    The environment variable for indicate whether focely using archive type.

+    Valid value are: 't' or 'nil'

+2.  `Eemacs_Lspa_Use_Platform`:

+    The environment variable for indicating which system platform to use, valid values are all of them can be getted by emacs internal variable `system-type`.

+3.  `Eemacs_Lspa_Use_Architecture`

+    The environment variable for indicating which architecture to use, valid values are 'x86<sub>64</sub>' and 'aarch64'.

 <a id="h-8c8344df-e341-4183-9e06-cec26bd8bb43"></a>